NicolassHernandez/DFWFS/README.md

 All the simulated results were obtained with this code.
 Here we briefly explain how to reproduce each plot.

 ## Open-loop
-Open-loop results are obtained through the below commands, where *T* is the ammount of atmosphere averaged per point.
+Open-loop results are obtained through the below commands, where *T* is the amount of atmosphere averaged per point.

 ```
 python3 test_ol.py --expName P_vNT0 --device cuda:0 --routine P_vNM0 --T 10000 --batch 100 --nHeads 2 3 4